squizlabs/HTML_CodeSniffer/README.markdown

-# HTML_CodeSniffer README
+# BOSA Accessibility Check README

-## What is HTML_CodeSniffer?
+## What is BOSA Accessibility Check?

-HTML_CodeSniffer is a JavaScript application that checks a HTML document or source code, and detects violations of a defined presentation or accessibility standard.
+BOSA Accessibility Check is a JavaScript application that checks a HTML document or source code, and detects violations of a defined presentation or accessibility standard.

+This is a fork of [HTML_CodeSniffer](https://github.com/squizlabs/HTML_CodeSniffer), which is released under a BSD-style license.

 ### Standards included

-By default, HTML\_CodeSniffer comes with standards that cover the three conformance levels of the <abbr title="World Wide Web Consortium">W3C</abbr> [Web Content Accessibility Guidelines (WCAG) 2.0](http://www.w3.org/TR/WCAG20), and the <abbr title="United States of America">U.S.</abbr> [Section 508](http://section508.gov/index.cfm?fuseAction=stdsdoc) legislation.
+By default, BOSA Accessiblity Check comes with standards that cover the three conformance levels of the <abbr title="World Wide Web Consortium">W3C</abbr> [Web Content Accessibility Guidelines (WCAG) 2.0](http://www.w3.org/TR/WCAG20), and the <abbr title="United States of America">U.S.</abbr> [Section 508](http://section508.gov/index.cfm?fuseAction=stdsdoc) legislation.
 It also provides tools to write your own standards, which can be useful in situations where you wish to enforce consistency across a web site.

-### Using HTML_CodeSniffer
+### Using BOSA Accessibility Check

-HTML\_CodeSniffer can be called in multiple ways:
+BOSA Accessiblity Check can be called in multiple ways:
-* Called directly in JavaScript source, HTML_CodeSniffer will provide a list of known and potential violations to the calling script.
+* Called directly in JavaScript source, BOSA Accessibility Check will provide a list of known and potential violations to the calling script.
 * It also comes with a pop-up auditor interface, accessible via a bookmarklet, letting you browse through messages emitted from one of the defined standards.